Olivia de Havilland: Relationship with Joan Fontaine

 De Havilland and her sister Joan Fontaine are the only siblings to have each won Academy Awards in a lead acting category.
-According to biographer Charles Higham, the sisters always had an uneasy relationship, starting in early childhood when Olivia had trouble accepting the idea of having a younger sister and Joan resented that her mother favoured Olivia.
+According to biographer Charles Higham, the sisters always had an uneasy relationship, starting in early childhood when Olivia had trouble accepting the idea of having a younger sister and Joan resented that her mother favored Olivia.
 Olivia would tear the clothes that her sister was given to wear as hand-me-downs, forcing Joan to stitch them together again.
 This tension was made worse by Fontaine's frequent childhood illnesses, which led to her mother's overly protective expression "Livvie can, Joan can't."
 De Havilland was the first to become an actress, and for several years Fontaine was overshadowed by her sister's accomplishments.
 When Mervyn LeRoy offered Fontaine a personal contract, her mother told her that Warner Bros. was "Olivia's studio" and that she could not use the family name of de Havilland.

 In 1942, de Havilland and Fontaine were both nominated for an Academy Award for Best Actress—de Havilland for Hold Back the Dawn and Fontaine for Suspicion.
 When Fontaine's name was announced as winner, de Havilland reacted graciously saying "We've got it!"
 According to biographer Charles Higham, Fontaine rejected de Havilland's attempts to congratulate her, leaving de Havilland offended and embarrassed.

 Their relationship was strained further in 1946 when Fontaine made negative comments to an interviewer about de Havilland's new husband Marcus Goodrich.
-When she read her sister's remarks, de Havilland was deeply hurt and waited for an apology that never was offered.
+When she read her sister's remarks, de Havilland was deeply hurt and waited for an apology that was never offered.
 The following year after accepting her first Academy Award for To Each His Own, de Havilland was approached backstage by Fontaine, who extended her hand to congratulate her; de Havilland turned away from her sister.
-The two did not speak for the next five years after the incident.
+The two did not speak for the next five years.
 This may have caused an estrangement between Fontaine and her own daughters, who maintained a covert relationship with their aunt.

 Following her divorce from Goodrich, de Havilland resumed contact with her sister, visiting Fontaine's New York apartment and spending Christmas together in 1961.
 The final break between the sisters occurred in 1975 over disagreements regarding their mother's cancer treatment; de Havilland wanted to consult other doctors and supported exploratory surgery but Fontaine disagreed.
-Fontaine later claimed that de Havilland had not notified her of their mother's death while she was touring with a play, but de Havilland in fact had sent a telegram, which took two weeks to reach her sister.
+Fontaine later claimed that de Havilland had not notified her of their mother's death while she was touring with a play, but de Havilland had in fact sent a telegram, which took two weeks to reach her sister.
 However, according to Fontaine in a 1979 interview with the CBC, de Havilland did not bother to phone to find out where she could be reached.
-The sibling feud ended with Fontaine's death on December 15, 2013.
+The sibling feud lasted until Fontaine's death on December 15, 2013.
 The following day, de Havilland released a statement saying that she was "shocked and saddened" by the news.